Culemborg: History

+In 1991, a fireworks explosion occurred in a factory, resulting in 2 deaths and over 20 injuries.

 In 1995, Culemborg was one of the cities which was temporarily evacuated because of the risk of flooding.

 Between 1994 and 2009 the city of Culemborg developed the innovative ecological neighbourhood EVA Lanxmeer.
 Close collaboration with inhabitants and experimental sustainable design has made the neighbourhood an international best practice.

 Transportation

 Culemborg is served by Culemborg railway station, which offers trains to Utrecht (city) 4x per hour and 2x per hour to 's-Hertogenbosch and Tiel each.
 The railway station also provides a bus hub, offering buses to the various neighbouring cities and villages (namely Buren, Beusichem and Nieuwegein).

+The near railway bridge has been built in the 1860s and at the time it had some important records.

 TopographyDutch topographic map of the municipality of Culemborg, June 2015Economy

 Dough processing company Rademaker BV, founded in 1977, moved to Culemborg in 1981 and still has their headquarters here.

+Centraal Boekhuis, trading under CB since 2012, is the main distributor of books in The Netherlands and has been based in Culemborg since 1973.

 Windmills

 There are two traditional windmills in Culemborg, De Hoop and Johanna.
 The base of a third mill, De Koornvriend, also survives.